Chavón Kids Summer Camp:

 Digital Illustration / Branding / Advertising

-ABOUT THE PROJECT:The marketing team at CHAVÓN School of Design requested a flyer to promote their annual Kids Summer Camp.
-The camp introduces children from 4 years old to art, offering them hands-on experiences inspired by modern artists.
+ABOUT THE PROJECT: The marketing team at CHAVÓN School of Design requested a flyer to promote their annual Kids Summer Camp: a program that introduces children from 4 years old to the world of art, offering them hands-on experiences inspired by modern artists.

 OUTCOME

-The playful illustrations were a hit, increasing engagement with both the Kids Summer Camp and the CHAVÓN brand.
+The playful illustrations were a hit, increasing engagement with both the Kids Summer Camp and the general CHAVÓN brand.
 Used across social media and print material, they helped maintain a friendly tone, boosting interaction and exceeding the marketing team’s expectations.

 EXPANSION